 10 things to know before bringing home baby Chicks.

 So you’ve decided your next pets will be chickens.
 You’re going to love them.
 If you’re prepared, they’re super easy to take care of.
-When it comes to bringing them home there aren’t many things you need but be prepared they grow fast!
+When it comes to bringing them home, there aren’t many things you need, but be prepared, they grow fast!

-If you’re bringing chicks home from a store they’re likely just a day or two old.
+If you’re bringing chicks home from a store, they’re likely just a day or two old.
 They’re ready to come home but need some special care.

-The first thing you need to know is that Chickens grow fast.
-When you bring them home you’ll need a box or pen to keep them in.
-You want the sides to be solid so they don’t get stuck or hurt themselves and tall enough that they can’t get out.
+You want the sides to be solid so they don’t get stuck or hurt themselves, and tall enough that they can’t get out.
 18″ tall and approximately 1/2 sqft per chick is great for starting them out.

 At about 2 weeks old they’ll need about 1 sqft per chick.
-You can start with a smaller box if you want or just set them up with a box big enough to grow in.
+You can start with a smaller box if you want, or just set them up with a box big enough to grow in.

 The second thing you need to know is that the chicks need their area kept clean.
 They will poop everywhere including in their food and water.
-Layer the bottom of the pen with newspaper and then spread pine shavings over the newspaper.

 This will make cleaning up messes easier, you can just roll it all up and throw it out.
 You’ll need to do this about once a day along with cleaning food and water bowls.

 The third thing you need to know is that baby chicks can’t keep themselves warm.
-You’re going to need to keep them in a warm, dry, draft free area.
-You’ll also need a heat lamp.
-We recommend always using a red bulb in the heat lamp.
+You’re going to need to keep them in a warm, dry, draft-free area.

-If you notice all the chicks are huddling under the lamp they’re too cold.
+If you notice all the chicks are huddling under the lamp, they’re too cold.
 Make sure they have room to move away from the light so they don’t get too warm.

-If you notice they’re all staying away from the light they may be getting too warm, raise the light up a little bit and keep an eye on them.
+If you notice they’re all staying away from the light, they may be getting too warm, raise the light up a little bit and keep an eye on them.

 The fourth thing you should know before bringing home baby chicks is how to feed and water them.
 They should always have access to water.
 Keep water and food separate.

 Keep an eye on food and water to keep them free from droppings.
 You’ll want to start the chicks on a starter feed.
-If they’re not drinking gently push their beaks into the water to get them started.
+If they’re not drinking, gently push their beaks into the water to get them started.

 This is a great waterer and feeder for starting out.
-Between 8-10 weeks old you’re going to want to move the chicks up to a chick grower feed.
+Between 8-10 weeks old, you’re going to want to move the chicks up to a chick grower feed.

-When bringing these babies home they can need some extra help.
-We like to have this Chick Boost Probiotics on hand.
-If they begin to look lethargic or even a little off add some to their water and if necessary use a little dropper to help them drink it.
+If they begin to look lethargic or even a little off, add some to their water, and if necessary use a little dropper to help them drink it.

 Number 5.
 You’ll want your chicks where you can keep an eye on them.
-We like to keep ours in the house for the first couple weeks.
-Make sure you’re keeping them away from where food is prepared or eaten.
+We like to keep ours in the house for the first couple of weeks.

 As we mentioned above, you need to keep them away from vents/drafts.
 It’s hard for them to stay warm if they’re having air regularly blowing on them.

 They also need to be kept safe from other pets living in the house.
-Even if you have a screen or something over the top of the brooder pen other animals can cause the chicks stress so keep them away.
+Even if you have a screen or something over the top of the brooder pen, other animals can cause the chicks stress, so keep them away.

 The sixth thing you need to know.
 Should you handle your baby chicks?
 We say YES!